Languages of Israel: Russian

-Russian is by far the most widely spoken non-official language in Israel.
 Over 20% of Israelis are fluent in Russian after mass Jewish immigration from the USSR (Russian Jews in Israel) and its successor states in the 1970s, 1990s, and 2000s.
 The government and businesses often provide both written and verbal information in Russian.
 There is also an Israeli television broadcast channel in Russian.
 In addition, some Israeli schools also offer Russian language courses.
 The children of Russian immigrants to Israel generally pick up Hebrew as their dominant language, but most still speak Russian, and a majority still use Russian instead of Hebrew with family and Russian-speaking friends.
 As of 2017 there are up to 1.5 million Russian-speaking Israelis.

-Most Jewish immigrants from the Soviet Union were highly educated with almost 45 percent of them having some kind of higher education.
+Most Jewish immigrants from the Soviet Union were highly educated, with almost 45 percent of them having some kind of higher education.
 Despite the fact that the native language of a significant part of the country's population is Russian, the language occupies a modest role in Israel's education system.
 Hebrew University started teaching Russian in 1962.
 In public schools, the first Russian-language classes were opened in the 1970s in large cities.
 The number of students enrolled in these programs dropped in the 1980s as immigration from the Soviet Union slowed down.
 In the 1990s, a Russian-language program carried out by local governments called Na'leh 16 included some 1,500 students.
 In 1997, about 120 schools in Israel taught Russian in one way or another.

 Traditionally, Russian speakers read newspapers and listen to radio more often than Hebrew speakers.
 Nasha strana was the major Russian-newspaper in Israel during the 1970s, when it competed with Tribuna for the immigrant reader.
 In 1989, there was only one daily in Russian, and 6 in 1996.
 Since the 2000s, the number of Russian-language newspapers started to decline due to the increasing number of television and online media.
 Israeli television provides daily translation in Hebrew, Arabic, and Russian.
 In 2002, the Israeli Russian-speaking commercial Channel 9 was launched.
 It is also known as Israel Plus.
 In November 2007, a typical digital package included 45 channels in foreign languages, with 5 in Russian.
 At 2004 there were four dailies, 11 weeklies, five monthlies and over 50 local newspapers published in Russian in Israel, with a total circulation of about 250,000 during weekends.
 Daily radio services in Russian are also available throughout Israel.